 FM radio is transmitted with a process called frequency modulation.
 With frequency modulation, the audio signal is modulated (varied) by a high-frequency carrier signal.
 FM radio signals are transmitted at very high frequencies (88 – 108MHz).
 We can use an FM receiver to detect and de-modulate the FM radio signal.

 In this article, we are going to build a nice sounding little FM receiver.
 But first let’s get some background on how FM receivers work.

 How FM Receivers Work

-Regenerative receivers were very popular with early radio experimenters since the advent of radio in the ’30s, but because they required a bit of skill and experimentation, they fell out of fashion.
+Regenerative receivers work differently from the typical FM receiver circuits we just discussed.
+They were very popular with early radio experimenters since the advent of radio in the ’30s, but because they required a bit of skill and experimentation, they fell out of fashion.
 Nevertheless, they can and do work very well, and this article will make use of one.

 An FM Regenerative Receiver that Works

-Shown above is a regenerative FM receiver with just a single FET.
+Shown above is a regenerative FM receiver with just a single JFET transistor (MPF102).

-- C2 makes the actual capacitance smaller as it is in series to resonate with L1.
-Actually, the resonance is not so easy to define with a simple formula as it involves the antenna’s inductance and self-capacitance (Source).
+Capacitor C2 makes the actual capacitance smaller as it is in series to resonate with L1.
+Actually, the resonance is not so easy to define with a simple formula as it involves the antenna’s inductance and self-capacitance.

-Shown below is the working breadboard.
-The receiver is on the right, and as you can see, I added a small two-stage audio preamp on the left to make it a bit louder.
-If you are interested in how it works, here is an article by the inventor.
+Shown below is my prototype board layout.
+The receiver is on the right, and as you can see, I added a small two-stage audio pre-amplifier on the left to make it a bit louder:

 We have looked at how FM receivers work and presented a fairly simple working design.
 Personally, I was amazed by how well it worked, considering the actual receiver had only one transistor.